rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 Navigate your browser to a website called [geojson.io](http://geojson.io/).
 You'll want to bookmark this website, as it's an extremely useful online tool.

 Open your GPX file in the geojson.io web application.
-Study the code generated in the right-hand panel.
-This is a valid GeoJSON encoding of your route.
+Study the code generated in the right-hand panel; it is a valid GeoJSON encoding of your route.
 Unlike Shapefiles, GeoJSON can encode multiple geometry types within a single Feature Collection.
 Note that  Features have both `properties` and `geometry` attributes.
 The `"LineString"` type contains all the points that make up the route, while the two `"Point"` type Features encode the endpoints of the route.

 Take some time to play around with the geojson.io website and your data.

-Note that some data attributes have been retained from Google Maps that we don't need.
-We can remove these, and edit the exisiting data properties as we wish.
+Note that our process has retained some data attributes from Google Maps that we don't need.
+We can remove these, and edit the existing data properties as we wish.
 The web application also allows us to add, remove, and edit geometries.
-For example you could modify your route.
+For example, you could modify your route.

 ![Removing unneeded attribute properties in geojson.io](lesson-images/geojson-io-edit.gif)
 **Figure XX.** Removing unneeded attribute properties in geojson.io.